 Having had his fill of going west, Amalgami set off to the east back towards home.
 Along the way he stopped at Greshendale.
 There he met with Tentineh helped him defend against some of the smaller troll attacks upon the town.
 Amalgami visited with his mother and adoptive father by the Jenarild River.
 He was happy to see that they had given birth to twins while he was gone.
 Amalgami got to know his half-siblings before his wanderlust called.
 He set out towards the southeast.

-Along the sea the pair slew many Ogres, Trolls, bandits, and a foul necromancer.
+Along the sea the pair slew many ogres, trolls, bandits, and a foul necromancer.
 Righteous violence became their passion and all seemed right with the world.
 Toffoun and Amalgami followed the western side of the Aral Sea and then back south along the eastern side.
 As they came down the eastern seashore they saw a great dust cloud to the southeast.
 Amalgami went to investigate and returned to Toffoun with grave news.
-The Goblins were organizing once more and at their head was a half-dragon.
+The goblins were organizing once more and at their head was a half-dragon, half-goblin named Blackheart.
 The law against armies would never apply to one of the dragons’ own.
 This army would not be broken by dragon fire.
 It would be free to sweep over Zeus’s Canvas and ravage every village east of the Black River.

 Toffoun and Amalgami turned west and warned every settlement they could.
 They told the villagers to take weapons and armor to the Dirt Plateau at the center of Zeus’s Canvas.
-There the people met up and prepared for the Goblins’ coming.
+There the people met up and prepared for the goblins’ coming.
 Each man and woman of fighting age was given a weapon and whatever armor could be scrapped together.
-Halfling slingers, Dwarven heavy infantry, and Human longbowmen awaited the Goblins when they approached the Plateau.
-The Goblins were repulsed and their half-dragon leader slain by Toffoun and Amalgami.
+Halfling slingers, dwarven heavy infantry, and human longbowmen awaited the goblins when they approached the Plateau.
+The goblins were repulsed and Blackheart slain by Toffoun and Amalgami.